-They come in a variety of forms.
-They come under the following headings but it is a rough guide only.
+They come in a variety of forms under the following headings – but it is a rough guide only.
 Cocoa Butter for instance is more like a wax, while butter acts more like a solid oil.

-- Solid Oil – firm when cool but has very low melting point so sometimes counted it as an oil i.e. Coconut oil
+Solid Oil – firm when cool but has very low melting point so sometimes it may be counted as an oil i.e. Coconut oil

-- Waxes – very hard and of a candle (wax), like consistancy
+Waxes – very hard-of a candle (wax), like consistency.
+Bees wax for example.

 Vegetable Derived Oils

 These are obtained from the seeds, nuts and even flesh of plants.
-There are hundreds of vegetable oils.
-You might need to experiment to find what suits you.
+There are many kinds of vegetable oils, butters and waxes.